Courses

 This class is held in a journal club format.
 Expert lecturers assign recent research papers on various aspects of immunology as they pertain to immune defenses at different mucosal surfaces of the body, including respiratory tract, gastrointestinal tract and urogenital tract.
 Following a short overview lecture by faculty to provide the context of current knowledge in the field, students will be selected to participate in presenting the major findings of the paper.

-NUT 251 Nutrition and Immunity (Winter, alternate years)
+NUT 251 Nutrition and Immunity (Winter, offering determined by department)

 This course explores the mechanisms by which nutrition and diet affect the immune system and resistance to infectious diseases and cancer.
 It also explores the impact of an immune response on metabolism, appetite, and nutritional needs.
 The class has both lectures and discussions.

-RAL 209 Current Topics in Immunology: From Presentations to Grants (Winter)
+RAL 209 Current Topics in Immunology: From Presentations to Grants (Winter, every year)

 Current developments in various aspects of immunology and their interrelationships.
 Focus on areas of immunology not currently covered in the basic and advanced immunology courses.
 The student will learn strategies for effective oral presentations, writing of reviews and the basics of grant preparation.